 Applicants who hold deferred offers to start in 2018-19 are not eligible to be considered for these scholarships.

-In order to be considered for this scholarship, you must submit your application for graduate study by the relevant January deadline for your course (8 January or 19 January 2018.
-See the Courses page for the deadline applicable to your course).
+In order to be considered for this scholarship, you must submit your application for graduate study by the relevant January deadline for your course.
+See the Courses page for the deadline applicable to your course.

 You must also apply to the Croucher Foundation by their deadline, normally November.
 Full details of how to apply are available from the Funding page of the Croucher Foundation website.